lkorczowski/BCI-2021-Riemannian-Geometry-workshop/readme.md

 ## Timetable

-### Part I: Introduction (60min)
+### Part I: Talk and Q&A (50 min)
-- How Riemannian Geometry transformed BCI? (history, breakthroughs, example of applications) (20min) (M. Congedo)
+- How Riemannian Geometry transformed BCI? (history, breakthroughs, example of applications) by Marco Congedo.
+Talk + Q&A
-- Why Riemannian Geometry works so well? (properties, computational speed, etc.) (20min)
+- Why Riemannian Geometry works so well? (properties, computational speed, etc.) by Florian Yger.
+Talk + Q&A.
-- Existing code resources for Riemannian Geometry? ( Julia: PosDefManifoldML (Julia), Matlab: Covariance Tolbox, Python: pyriemann, MOABB, pymanop, geomstats, torchspdnet) (20 min) (All)

-    BREAK (10min)
+    BREAK (5 min)

-### Part II: Demonstrations (30min)
+### Part II: Demonstrations & Discussions (50 min)
-- "EEG Artifact removal with RG (Riemannian Potato)", using mne+pyriemman.
-(10min)
+*Because of the virtual format, we couldn't organize the coding sessions associated with the demonstration but all the code will be accessible after the workshop*

+- "Automatical tag of your EEG Artifacts with a Riemannian Potatoe and get better results using mne+pyriemman" by Louis Korczowski.
-- "Implementing a RG classification pipeline with standard classifiers" (tangent space) using sklearn+pyriemann (10min)
+- "Upgrading your standard classification pipeline with a simple RG trick using sklearn+pyriemann" by Louis Korczowski.
 - "Does the RG perform best all the time?
-A MOABB benchmarking" (S. Chevallier)  (10min)
+A MOABB benchmarking" by Sylvain Chevallier.

-### Part III: Coding Sessions & round-table  (70min)
-- RG pipeline description and formation of groups.
-Demo and discussion of existing coding resources with an expert (10min).
-- Using the same dataset, each group implement the demo using a different language while discussing the advantage/limitations with the expert (40min).
-- The work of each group is presented to the others groups.
-(20min).
+- "Using Riemannian Geometry for realtime ERP speller and Timeflux" by Pierre Clisson.

-### Part 4: Open Discussion (10min)
+### Part III: Future challenges (10min)
-    "Advantages and limitations of existing RG tools.
-Directions for future developments"

 # REFERENCES